UppalaGoutham/M2-EmbSys/README.md

 | LR04 | Read user input to withdraw entered amount exactly | HR04| Implemented |
 | LR05 |Should display final updated balance after credit or debit | HR02| Implemented |
 | LR06 |A clean graphical user interface with all required buttons for ease of use  | HR05| Future |

+ • It can able to detect Moving object.
+                • Moving object signal will displayed on a display unit